ThomasCalle/Regex-in-JavaScript-A-Comprehensive-Tutorial-by-Thomas-Calle/Tutorial/Matching-an-Email-Regex.md

 # Matching an Email Regex: Understanding the Components by Thomas Calle

-Welcome to this comprehensive tutorial on matching email regular expressions (regex) using JavaScript in the field of Computer Science.
+Welcome to this comprehensive tutorial guide on matching email regular expressions (regex) using JavaScript in the field of Computer Science.
 Upon completing the tutorial, both newcomers and academics alike will have a clear comprehension and understanding of regex components, achieved through detailed explanations and example analysis.
 In this tutorial, we will delve into email regex, breaking down the components of a regex pattern designed to validate email addresses and explaining how each part contributes to ensuring accurate and reliable email validation.

 <br>

 # Summary
 Throughout this tutorial, the featured regular expression (regex) as seen below, will be referenced for analysis in regards to each regex component to ensure new-comers and academics alike are able to understand and grasp material with absolute clarity.
-The regex components discussed in this document include: anchors, quantifiers, grouping constructs, bracket expressions, character classes, the OR operator, flags, and character escapes.
+The regex components discussed in this document include: anchors, quantifiers, grouping constructs, bracket expressions, character classes, and character escapes.

 ***The Regex Featured in This Tutorial is Below:***
 ```